rossedward-arch/ml-generative-energy-design/learning_roadmap/01_foundation/01_progress_log.md

 * Focused on breaking down complex problems into smaller, manageable functions to improve readability and reduce nesting depth.
 Employed meaningful variable names.

 **Next steps**:
 * Move to Chapter 5 ("Debugging") to formalize debugging techniques.
-This will be crucial for efficiently identifying and resolving issues in more complex scripts that will combine functions, lists, and flow control for energy simulations.
+This will be crucial for identifying and resolving issues in more complex scripts that will combine functions, lists, and flow control for energy simulations.
 * Practice designing simple functions that take lists of "building parameters" and return "energy performance metrics," applying concepts learned so far.

 ---